 Finally, the shipment takes to the oceans for the bulk of its voyage.

 Similar to public transit for humans, the container could take a nonstop trip or have several connections at different ports until it reaches its destination.
+Through the Shipwell platform you have access to real-time ocean tracking every step of the way.

 Destination port and staging